ConorWilliams/openFLY/_sources/api/kinetic.rst.txt

 Directory: ``libfly/kinetic``

 The ``kinetic`` folder contains a data-structures and algorithms for choosing mechanisms according to the KMC and Super-KMC algorithms.
-Everything is contained within the namespace ``fly::kinetic``
+Everything is contained within the namespace ``fly::kinetic``.

 Basins
 ---------------------------------------